nomad-coe/nomad/docs/parser.md

 ## Structured data files with numpy
 **TODO: examples**

-The `DataTextFileParser` uses the numpy.loadtxt function to load an structured data file.
+The `DataTextParser` uses the numpy.loadtxt function to load an structured data file.
 The loaded data can be accessed from property *data*.

 ## XML Parser